SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%syncbanlist**
     Info: **Admin only.** applies the bans from the SSBUTG server to the SSBUBG server.
 Can only be used in the SSBUBG server.
     Aliases: syncbans

+**%synccommands** `<guild: Optional>`
+    Info: **Owner only.** Syncs the local Application Commands to the Discord Client in the specified guild, or in all guilds, if you do not specify a guild.
+    Example: `%synccommands 739299507795132486`
+    Aliases: sync, syncommands

 **%tabuwu**
     Info: For the silly people.